jdangosto/triageX/README.md

 # TriageX - Linux Triage Tool
 Is a BASH shell script designed to give system administrators and incident responders a simple and easy to use tool for LIVE Linux machines.
 The script uses native commands to most Unix/Linux distributions to help establish a baseline of "normalcy" for the system.

+The ideal would be to use the script on an external drive since it writes certain files and the memory file.

+The script generates a directory where it will store the results of the execution.

 TriageX generates a timeline in csv so that it can be parsed in any editor for analysis, gathers useful information about the system:
 - Operating system information and statistics.
 - Specific hardware information.